Inverse Gaussian quadrature and finite normal-mixture approximation of the generalized hyperbolic distribution

-where $\alpha = \sqrt{\beta^2+\gamma^2}$.\footnote{In the literature, the GH distribution is equivalently parameterized by $\mu$, $\alpha$, $\beta$, $\delta$, and $p$ with the restriction $|\beta|<\alpha$.} As the name suggests, it generalizes the hyperbolic distribution, the $p=1$ case, which was originally studied for the sand particle size distributions~\citep{barndorff1977exp}.
+As the name suggests, the GH distribution generalizes the hyperbolic distribution, the $p=1$ case, originally studied for the sand particle size distributions~\citep{barndorff1977exp}.
 Later, the GH distribution was applied to finance~\citep{eberlein1995hyp,prause1999gh}.
 Particularly, the normal inverse Gaussian (NIG) distribution, the $p=-\half$ case, draws attention as the most useful case of the distribution owing to its better probabilistic properties~\citep{barndorff1997nig,barndorff1997nig_sv} and superior fit to empirical financial data~\citep{kalemanova2007normal,corlu2015fx}.
 The model-based clustering with the GH mixtures has recently been proposed as a better alternative to Gaussian mixtures to handle skewed and heavy-tailed data~\citep{browne2015mix}.

 Despite the wide applications, the evaluation involving the GH distribution is not trivial.
 For example, the cumulative distribution function (CDF) has no closed-form expression, and thus must resort to the numerical integration of the density function~\citep{scott2018gh_R}, which is computationally costly.
 Regarding financial applications, efficient numerical procedures for pricing European option are still at large.
 While a closed-form solution is known for a subset of the NIG distribution~\citep{ivanov2013closed}, option pricing currently depends on the Quasi-Monte Carlo method~\citep{imai2009accel}.